ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Chelmsford, Mass.
 Concord Road power line, T. Whelan, April 2004

 The original descriptions of the larva and pupa of “C. irus” are found in Boisduval and Le Conte (1829 [1837]), but they are from John Abbot’s notes and figures, which Calhoun has shown are actually of C. henrici (Calhoun 2004).
-Descriptions of the second, third, and fourth-instar larva, pupa, larval hosts, and feeding habits of “C. irus” in Scudder (1889) are taken from W. H. Edwards’ notes on C. henrici, and the larva and pupa figured in Scudder are reproduced from Abbot’s drawings of C. henrici in Boisduval & Le Conte (Calhoun 2004; Albanese et al, 2007b).
+Scudder's (1889) descriptions of the second, third, and fourth-instar larva, pupa, larval hosts, and feeding habits of “C. irus” are taken from W. H. Edwards’ notes on C. henrici, and the larva and pupa figured in Scudder are reproduced from Abbot’s drawings of C. henrici in Boisduval & Le Conte (Calhoun 2004; Albanese et al., 2007b).

 As a result of this early confusion, we know hardly anything about the abundance or distribution of Henry’s (or Frosted or Hoary) in Massachusetts at the turn of the century, except that all three species were thought of as rare.
 But through retroactive museum determinations, we can be reasonably certain that there were at least two pre-1900 locations for Henry’s Elfin in the state: Waltham and Wollaston.
 (Frosted and Hoary Elfins were also found in Waltham prior to 1900.)
-There are at least ten 1897 specimens in the MCZ and the AMNH, taken in April and May in Waltham by C. Bullard.
-There are also specimens in the MCZ retroactively labeled Henry’s collected in Wollaston (now in Quincy) in 1878 and 1897 by F. H. Sprague.
+There are at least ten 1897 specimens in the MCZ and the AMNH, taken in April and May in Waltham by C. Bullard, and three specimens in the MCZ retroactively labeled Henry’s collected in Wollaston (Quincy) in 1878 and 1897 by F. H. Sprague.

-The first report for the Connecticut River valley area comes in 1968, when a specimen, now in the MCZ, was taken on June 3 in the vicinity of Mount Tom, north of Holyoke, by John M. Burns, E. Hanson and D. Hottenstein.
+The first report for the Connecticut River valley area comes in 1963, with a specimen, now in the MCZ, taken on June 3 in the vicinity of Mount Tom, north of Holyoke, by John M. Burns, E. Hanson and D. Hottenstein.
 The species may still have been uncommon in that region, because P. Carey did not find it, despite collecting in the Springfield and Mt.
 Tom areas in 1972 and 1973.

 In 1985, the dramatic discovery that Henry’s Elfin had switched to introduced aggressive buckthorns was made at the Wellesley site by Dale Schweitzer (see below).
 Henry’s Elfin appears to have increased in eastern Massachusetts since about 1965, probably as a result of its adoption of this widespread plant, and is so listed on Table 2